ManApart/quest-command/notes.md

 - Tree continues burning even after leaving it and coming back (Persistence within session)
   - When the location is saved it should store the 'last tic timer' and then compare to the current timer to know number of tics passed
 - Persistence should happen across sessions.
+- Scope Manager needs to do 'garbage collection' and have a 'max loaded locations' in memory etc

 ### Quests